 Edmonton 2 Spirit Society seeks to re-establish and enhance their traditional roles and responsibilities as Two Spirit people in Indigenous communities while creating supportive environments within all societies for contemporary Two Spirit peoples.
 Explore their website to view resources on 2 Spirits, Sexual & Gender Identity and Health and learn about their programming >

-Rainbow Alliance for Youth of Edmonton is a space of tools and resources for LGBTQ2S+ youth.
-We are an inter-agency committee serving LGBTQ2S+ youth and promoting increased understanding, empathy, and knowledge.
+Rainbow Alliance for Youth of Edmonton is a space of tools and resources for 2SLGBTQI+ youth.
+We are an inter-agency committee serving 2SLGBTQI+ youth and promoting increased understanding, empathy, and knowledge.
 Learn more >

-CAPS was founded in 2012 to bring LGBTQ+ awareness and community to Red Deer and surrounding areas.
-The name was intentionally chosen to be inclusive of urban and rural areas surrounding Red Deer, recognizing that LGBTQIA2S+ people exist beyond city limits.
+CAPS was founded in 2012 to bring 2SLGBTQI+ awareness and community to Red Deer and surrounding areas.
+The name was intentionally chosen to be inclusive of urban and rural areas surrounding Red Deer, recognizing that 2SLGBTQI+ people exist beyond city limits.
 Learn more and contact CAPS through their website >

-There are many ways to support the LGBTQ2S+ community and become an ally beyond Pride Month.
+There are many ways to support the 2SLGBTQI+ community and become an ally beyond Pride Month.